OleksandraMakarets/photographer-website/README.md

 ### Unfixed Bugs

 - When I check my site in devtools in the phone screen format, the navigation from the Gallery to the Contact page does not work.

+## Technologies

+- HTML - To create a basic site.
+- CSS - To create a nice, standout front-end and to give a great user experience.
+- Web3 Forms - to create an active form.
+- Canva - to to create a favicon.